City walls of Nuremberg: In modern times

 A long period of economic stagnation till the industrial revolution in the 19th century had a museum like preservative effect on the building stock of Nuremberg.

 When Bavaria took over in 1806, the city retained its fortress status.
 The five main gates were guarded and three other gates were locked at night.
 The traffic to the suburbs grew steadily, but by 1866 only seven further city gates were approved for construction in a neo-Gothic style.

-An application made by the city to de-fortify in 1863 was rejected, as Munich's fortresses were viewed as a stabilising factor in the face of social unrest.
+An application made by the city to de-fortify in 1863 was rejected, as Nuremberg's fortresses were viewed as a stabilising factor in the face of social unrest.
 On 12 July 1866 the demolition was approved, also in anticipation of a Prussian occupation.
 In the following years there were repeated arguments about the preservation or demolition of the city wall, for the time being the king reserved the final decision on any structural change.
 In 1869 the first wall was demolished and further demolitions followed.

 Due to the growing traffic, the seven newly built gates were torn down from 1877 to 1891.
 Further breakthroughs in the wall were created: the Sterntor in 1869, the Wöhrder Tor in 1871, the Hallertor in 1881 and the Fürth Gate in 1894 in the form of a bridge.

 During the Second World War, the city fortifications were severely damaged by air raids.
 On 3 October 1944, for example, the Fronveste on the Pegnitz was badly hit in a daytime attack.
 After the war, the destruction was partially repaired.

 In the 1960s, parts of the Frauentorgraben in the south were filled in.
 During the construction of the U2 underground line, this section of the trench was exposed again in 1987.
 Plans for an extensive redesign of the area of the Königstor / Marientor wall in 1967/68 was not implemented.